 Application Of Fluorescent Agent Phycocyanin(Blue Spirulina) In Biochemical Labeling

 The phycocyanin(blue spirulina) is strongly fluorescent, emitting orange-red fluorescence, while phycocyanin itself is blue.
-Compared with traditional fluorescent probes, phycobiliprotein fluorescent probes have a smaller fluorescent background, are not easy quenched, and are beneficial to the selection of excitation light, and greatly improve the sensitivity of fluorescence detection.
+Compared with traditional fluorescent probes, phycobiliprotein fluorescent probes have a smaller fluorescent background, are not easily quenched and are beneficial to the selection of excitation light, and greatly improve the sensitivity of fluorescence detection.

 The Phycocyanin(blue spirulina) is strongly fluorescent, emitting orange-red fluorescence, while it is blue in color.